shanefostersmith/Platypus-Type-Extensions/README.md

 The distribution extra also requires:
 - `pyomo>=6.8.2`

-The test extra also requires:
+The tests and distributions extras require:
 - `pytest>=7.0.0`
 - `pytest-mock>=3.10.0`